-All public companies and financial institutions registered in Taiwan, as well as private companies with paid-in capital of NTD30 million must have their annual financial statements audited and certified by a Taiwan-licensed certified public accountant (CPA).
+All public companies and financial institutions registered in Taiwan, as well as private companies with paid-in capital of NTD30 million, annual sales reaching NTD 100 million, or number of employees participating in labor insurance reaching 100, must have their annual financial statements audited and certified by a Taiwan-licensed certified public accountant (CPA).
 For public companies, annual financial statements must be audited and certified within four months following the end of the fiscal year.
 Semi-annual financial statements must be audited and certified within two months after the last day of each fiscal half-year.
 The deadline for the reviews of first and third quarter financial reports is one month following the end of the first and third fiscal quarters.